Shedeur Sanders

 Candidate to be selected first

-Sanders and Cam Ward are viewed as the top candidates to be selected first overall, according to a recent poll of 20 scouts and executives conducted by Pete Thamel of ESPN.com.
+Sanders and Cam Ward are viewed as the top candidates to be selected with the No. 1 overall pick in the 2025 NFL Draft, according to a recent poll of 20 scouts and executives conducted by Pete Thamel of ESPN.com.

 ANALYSIS